slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 ![](/assets/images/htb-writeup-unattended/dot.png)

-Nothing interesting returned from gobuster.
+Nothing interesting is returned from gobuster so I won't include the output here.

 ### Web site enumeration - Port 443

-The default apache configuration is shown here.
+The default apache page is shown here.

 ![](/assets/images/htb-writeup-unattended/default.png)

-The response contains the `X-Upstream: 127.0.0.1:8080` header which indicates the Nginx is probably fronting the HTTPS page and proxying back to Apache2 on the backend.
+The response contains the `X-Upstream: 127.0.0.1:8080` header which indicates that Nginx is probably fronting the HTTPS page and proxying back to Apache2 on the backend.

 There's also a `index.php` and `/dev/` page which I found by running gobuster.